 I was in error about my understanding of speculative fiction and I carried that misconception around for a long time.
 Like, until I began researching this essay a few weeks ago.

-This was my introduction to Norman Spinrad in 1969: this paperback edition was staring out of the science fiction side of the book spinner on the floor of Leo Matus’s newsstand.
-I was intrigued by the author’s name, the book’s title (a bug named Jack Barron?), and the fact that very few science fiction books depicted black people on the cover.
+This was my introduction to Norman Spinrad in 1969: I was intrigued by the author’s name, the book’s title (a bug named Jack Barron?), and the fact that very few science fiction books depicted black people on the cover.
 Taking this book home provided me with one of the most upsetting and memorable reading experiences of my life!

 What is speculative fiction?